matsive/Unity_Robotics_ROS2_Messaging/README.md

 ![image](https://github.com/user-attachments/assets/c72c3e62-a426-402b-9fe6-0d2039c71dc5)

- - A C# Script "UnityMessageToTCP.cs" was create and the following code was written in it.
+ - A C# Script `UnityMessageToTCP.cs` was create and the following code was written in it.
 ```
+(null null)
 ```
+ - Create new empty gameobject and name it `RosPublisher`.
+ - Add the created script to the new gameobject **RosPublisher** in the scene by inspection-> add component -> UnityMessageToTCP.cs or dragging it to the empty area below add component in inspection.<br />
+(image null null)
+ - In that Component add the Cube gameobject by clicking the empty place and selecting the cube or dragging the cube to that empty place.<br />
+(image null null)